Happy Ending (2014 film): Production

 Some parts of the film were shot in Ann Arbor, Michigan.

 Saif Ali Khan makes a guest appearance despite playing the lead role, a rare instance in film.
 Yudi is the leading character and he plays Yogi in the cameo.

 Ileana D'Cruz's boyfriend Andrew Kneebone is making a guest appearance although he is not an actor.

 Kareena Kapoor Khan and Preity Zinta also make guest appearances in the film.

 Soundtrack

-The music of the film is composed by the duo Sachin–Jigar while lyrics are penned by Amitabh Bhattacharya, Priya Saraiya and Ashish Pandit.
+The music of the film is composed by the duo Sachin–Jigar while lyrics are penned by Amitabh Bhattacharya, Priya Saraiya, and Ashish Pandit.
 The song "Paaji Tussi Such a Pussy Cat" was released as a single prior to the film's audio launch.
-The song "Jaise Mera Tu" is a remake of the song "Meher Meher" from the Telugu film D for Dopidi, also composed by Sachin–Jigar.
+The song "Jaise Mera Tu" is reused from the song "Meher Meher" from the Telugu film D for Dopidi, also composed by Sachin–Jigar.